 1963 Classic Chevrolet Corvair *

-The classic Chevrolet Corvair was the only American car with a rear mounted air-cooled engine ever mass produced in the United State.
+The Chevrolet Corvair classic cars were the only American car with a rear mounted air-cooled engine ever mass produced in the United State.
 Within its short life of 1960 to 1969 it was both an innovative success and unforeseen failure.

 The Corvair came about in response to the mid-sized cars produced by other manufacturers during the classic Car Era like the Dodge Dart, Ford Falcon and Studebaker Lark.
 However the Corvair stood out for its air cooled rear engine as well as its finless design and a host of innovative technical achievements.